 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Credit card benefits can save you a lot of money and make your travel experiences much more enjoyable.
-Did you know there are at least ten different kinds of credit card insurance that can protect your purchases?
-There are also dozens of credit card benefits that can get you free or discounted travel and access to luxury perks.
+Did you know there are at least 10 different kinds of credit card insurance that can protect your purchases?
+Also, credit card benefits can get you free or discounted travel and access to luxury perks.

 In this post, we’ll take a brief look at each type of benefit and how you activate it.
 Once you have a basic understanding of these credit card benefits, you’ll get more value from the cards you already have and make better choices about which ones to consider next.

 - Why Credit Card Benefits Matter